Uterine fibroids: Symptoms, diagnosis, and prevention

 What are uterine fibroids (leiomyoma)?
 And what causes them?

 In most cases, uterine fibroids are benign.
-They are solid, compact, non-life-threatening tumors made of fibrous connective tissue and muscle cells commonly found inside the wall of the uterus.
+They are solid, compact, non-life-threatening tumors made of fibrous connective tissue and muscle cells commonly found inside the uterine wall.
 There is a 70-80% chance you will have one in your lifetime.

 As common as fibroids are, only one-third grow large enough to be detected by a doctor during a routine exam.
 They can be as large as a grapefruit or as small as a pea.